Skip to main content

 My Plan

-• Improve local train services
+• Improve local rail services

-• Enhance access to health services and rebuild the Weybridge Health Centre
+• Enhance access to NHS services

-• Reduce air and noise pollution, replace the concrete motorway
+• Reduce air and noise pollution

 • Scrap ULEZ expansion

-Dr Ben Spencer MP for Runnymede and Weybridge
+Dr Ben Spencer Member of Parliament for Runnymede and Weybridge

 Footer